H4Y3J1N/env-portfolio-v1/docs/ARCHITECTURE.md

-# SAMS Architecture Documentation
+# Architecture Documentation

 ## System Overview

-SAMS (Smart Agriculture Management System) is a microservices-based MLOps platform designed for agricultural IoT applications.
+This is a microservices-based MLOps platform designed for agricultural IoT applications.

 ## Component Diagram